terminal-guy/GIT-and-GTITHUB_automation/README.md

   * CHROME WITH DRIVER INSTALLED

- > It will Automatically Goes to the Repo and It Will Ask for the Repo Name When You Run It
+ > It will Automatically goes to the Repo and It Will Ask for the Repo Name When You Run It

  # TODO